ahmadawais/Emoji-Log/README.md

 2. For auto expansion, in _Alfred Settings » Features » Snippets_ ensure the "Automatically expand snippets by Keyword" box is checked
 3. Download & open [`Emoji-Log.alfredsnippets`](Emoji-Log.alfredsnippets), deselecting "Strip snippets of 'auto expand' flag" when prompted

-This will give the following text expander keywords for the Emoji-Log:
+This will give the following text expander keywords for the `Emoji-Log`:

 | Keyword | Snippet |
 | --- | --- |